Sila-Money/sila-sdk-java/README.md

 // With no pagination
 ApiResponse response = api.getDocumentTypes();
 // With pagination
-PaginationMsg pagination = new PaginationBuilder()
+PaginationMessage pagination = PaginationMessage.builder()
-    .atPage(1) // Optional.
-The page of the request .withPerPage(40) // Optional.
+    .page(1) // Optional.
+The page of the request .perPage(40) // Optional.
 The amount of results per page .build();
 ApiResponse response = api.getDocumentTypes(pagination);
 ```